Lukaswbrr/Demo-Scripter/docs/getting_started/overview.md

 >You can add a control named Background with a ColorRect on it, if you want.
 It's just for a simple color background. (which is not used in the example)

-Then, instantiate arcueid scene on Characters node
+Then, instantiate arcueid scene on Characters node.

 ![alt text](image-10.png)
 ![alt text](image-11.png)